Posted on July 14th, 2020

 HVAC mechanics come in direct contact with asbestos-containing materials used during the construction of a building, which includes old air duct systems, tank insulation, furnace insulation, casings, gaskets, HVAC vibration dampeners, and cooling towers.

-The HVAC mechanics were responsible for testing, repair, and overhaul of the complex ventilation systems.
+The HVAC mechanics were responsible for testing, repairing, and overhauling the complex ventilation systems.
 They performed several tasks that include:

 The inhalation of asbestos dust can cause life-threatening health issues.
 While long-term asbestos exposure is the primary cause of mesothelioma, it can also lead to asbestosis and lung cancer.
-These diseases do not show any symptoms or signs for 2-5 decades after the exposure to asbestos and for this reason, most HVAC mechanics who get sick after retirement fail to connect their illness with their previous asbestos exposure.
-HVAC mechanics are over four times more likely to die with asbestosis than the other people, as per the article published in EC Pulmonary and Respiratory Medicine, which presented the analysis of asbestosis deaths in the US between the years 1970 and 2014.
+These diseases do not show any symptoms or signs for two to five decades after exposure to asbestos and for this reason, most HVAC mechanics who get sick after retirement fail to connect their illness with their previous asbestos exposure.
+HVAC mechanics are over four times more likely to die from asbestosis than other people, as per the article published in EC Pulmonary and Respiratory Medicine, which presented the analysis of asbestosis deaths in the US between the years 1970 and 2014.

 Still, it is important to note that, if you are a former HVAC mechanic and have asbestosis, you cannot file a claim for asbestos exposure, as only people with specific cancers are eligible.
 If you received a diagnosis of the following cancers, you are eligible to file a claim:

 If you were an HVAC mechanic, you are at risk of developing asbestos exposure-related diseases.
 In case you have received a diagnosis of asbestos-related cancer, it is necessary to contact a lawyer specializing in asbestos-related claims as early as possible.